commercelayer/commercelayer-sdk/SECURITY.md

 ## Reporting a Vulnerability

 Please report (suspected) security vulnerabilities to pierluigi@commercelayer.io.
-You will receive a response from us and if the issue is confirmed, we will release a patch as soon as possible depending on complexity.
+You will receive a response from us and if the issue is confirmed, we will release patch as soon as possible depending on complexity.